egoryupatov/Duties-Calendar-App/README.md

 `npm start`

-Then, you the following login and password to sign in:
+Then, use the following login and password to sign in:

  - Login: admin
  - Password: qwerty